Geist und Seele wird verwirret, BWV 35: Readings and text

 The prescribed readings for the Sunday were from the Second Epistle to the Corinthians, the ministry of the Spirit, and from the Gospel of Mark, the healing of a deaf mute man.
-The cantata text was written by Georg Christian Lehms and published in Gottgefälliges Kirchen-Opffer (1711).
-The text connects the healing of the deaf man to the thoughts of the believer who is left deaf and mute in awe looking at the healing of Jesus and God's creation.
-The text of the second aria is almost a quote of the gospel's last verse.
+The cantata text was written by Georg Christian Lehms, a librarian and court poet in Darmstadt, and published in Gottgefälliges Kirchen-Opffer in 1711.
+The text was published also by Christoph Birkmann in 1728.